MUUSE

-MUUSE is an privately owned fashion company based in Copenhagen, Denmark that develops, manufactures and markets designs which are created by independent fashion designers.
-MUUSE selects designers by using talent scouts and sponsoring contests.
-The designers receive royalties on sales.
+MUUSE is a privately owned fashion company based in Copenhagen, Denmark, that specializes in developing, manufacturing, and marketing designs created by independent fashion designers.
+The company employs talent scouts and sponsors contests to carefully select designers to collaborate with.
+Through this collaboration, the chosen designers receive royalties based on the sales of their designs.

 History

 MUUSE was founded in 2011 by David Dencker (CEO) and Gitte Jonsdatter (Strategy Director).

 Talent Scouting

-MUUSE staff collaborate with fashion institutions, serving on their graduation show juries, and receiving recommendations for talent.
-Twice a year MUUSE and VOGUE Talents run an online contest, and present one winner with the MUUSE x VOGUE Talents Young Vision Award.
-The competition winner is featured in Vogue's publication VOGUE Talents, and is given the opportunity to produce a capsule collection with MUUSE and other prizes.
-The contest attracted more than 300 entries and 150,000 votes in 2012; and the winner was Heidi Paula.
-In 2016 the winner, Pamela Samasuwo Nyawiri, was given a scholarship to Harvard University.
+MUUSE staff actively collaborate with fashion institutions and serve on their graduation show juries.
+They also receive recommendations for talented individuals from these institutions.
+Additionally, twice a year, MUUSE and VOGUE Talents jointly organize an online contest where designers can showcase their work.
+The winner of this contest is awarded the prestigious MUUSE x VOGUE Talents Young Vision Award.
+The competition winner is featured in VOGUE Talents, a publication by Vogue, and is granted the opportunity to collaborate with MUUSE in producing a capsule collection, among other prizes.
+The 2012 contest, for instance, garnered over 300 entries and 150,000 votes, with the ultimate winner being Heidi Paula.
+Furthermore, in 2016, the winner, Pamela Samasuwo Nyawiri, was awarded a scholarship to Harvard University.